Meet the Clementine Gold Group team

 DIRECTOR OF PROJECT OPERATIONS & BRAND STRATEGY

 Brooke Monaghan has been managing people, processes and projects for over a decade.
-She began working in the non profit sector in 2018 where she helped develop the project management office for a rapidly growing, harm reduction focused health care facility.
-In awe of their impact on individuals, she became hooked on equipping change makers with the tools to execute on their most impactful, urgent work.
+They began working in the non profit sector in 2018 where she helped develop the project management office for a rapidly growing, harm reduction focused health care organization.
+In awe of their impact on individuals, they became hooked on equipping change makers with the tools to execute on their most impactful, urgent work.

 A credentialed Project Management Professional and Certified Leadership Coach, Brooke balances her uncanny knack for simplifying complex problems with her knowledge of industry best practices and a truly supportive relationship with everyone she works with.